-When sharing these clinical trial documents, redactions are applied to protect personal privacy and company confidential information.
+When publishing protocols, redactions may be applied to protect personal privacy and company confidential information.

 In addition to sharing approved clinical documents with researchers on request, AstraZeneca is committed to meeting health authority requirements globally for the publication of clinical documents upon product review.

-Both packages include the product Clinical Overview, Clinical Summary, Clinical Study Reports and other types of reports such as PK/PD reports, Protocols, sample CRFs and Study Statistical Analysis Plans.
-The packages are anonymized to remove company confidential information and personal private information according to global privacy laws.
+Both packages include the product Clinical Overview, Clinical Summaries of Safety and Efficacy, Clinical Study Reports and other types of reports such as PK/PD reports, Protocols, sample case report forms (CRFs) and Study Statistical Analysis Plans.
+The packages are anonymized to remove company confidential information and personal private information in line with global privacy laws.

-As of April 1, 2015, all interventional clinical trials phase 1-4, with new protocols include the production of a Trial Result Summary, also referred to in the EU Clinical Trial Regulation as the Lay Summary of clinical trial results.
+Since April 1, 2015, all interventional clinical trials phase 1-4 with new protocols include the production of a Trial Result Summary, also referred to in the EU Clinical Trial Regulation as the Lay Summary of clinical trial results.
 These are made available to all patients that participate in an AstraZeneca sponsored clinical trial in the same language as their signed Informed Consent Form.
-All AstraZeneca Trial Result Summaries are posted to www.trialsummaries.com and then to the EU Clinical Trial Information System (CTIS) when it comes online.
+All AstraZeneca Trial Result Summaries are posted to www.trialsummaries.com and to the EU Clinical Trial Information System (CTIS).

-Additionally, participants will receive a Thank You Card as well as additional communications in some studies.
+Additionally, participants receive a Thank You Card and additional relevant communications in some studies.